Interior secretary defends Trump’s environmental policies

 Even Republican Sen. Marco Rubio — who is normally a supporter of offshore drilling — argued against oil drilling off the coast of his state, Florida.

-“We have a very important military testing and training complex, the Joint Gulf Range Complex, out in the Gulf,” he said.
+“We have a very important military testing and training complex, the Joint Gulf Range Complex, out in the Gulf,” Rubio said.

 Bernhardt defended the administration’s policies, saying “the president’s vision is moving us forward, not backward.”